-E. Limited Discovery: In addition to the Request for Disclosure, the Commission and the Respondent may conduct further discovery with the following limitations:

-- 1. All discovery must be conducted during the discovery period, which begins when the Evidentiary Petition is filed and continues until thirty days before the date set for hearing. - 2.
-Each party may have no more than six hours in total to examine and crossexamine all witnesses in oral depositions.

-- 3. Any party may serve on the other party no more than twenty-five written interrogatories, excluding interrogatories asking a party only to identify or authenticate specific documents.
+- 4. For any testifying expert, the expert's name, address, and telephone number; the subject matter on which the expert will testify, and the general substance of the expert's mental impressions and opinions and a brief summary of the basis for them. - 5.
+Any witness statements. - E. Limited Discovery: In addition to the Request for Disclosure, the Commission and the Respondent may conduct further discovery with the following limitations: - 1.
+All discovery must be conducted during the discovery period, which begins when the Evidentiary Petition is filed and continues until thirty days before the date set for hearing. - 2.
+Each party may have no more than six hours in total to examine and cross-examine all witnesses in oral depositions. - 3.
+Any party may serve on the other party no more than twenty-five written interrogatories, excluding interrogatories asking a party only to identify or authenticate specific documents.
 Each discrete subpart of an interrogatory is considered a separate interrogatory. - 4.
 Any party may serve on the other party requests for production and inspection of documents and tangible things. - 5.
-Any party may serve on the other party requests for admission.

-F. Modification of Discovery Limitations: Upon a showing of reasonable need, the Evidentiary Panel chair may modify the discovery limitations set forth in Rule 2.17E.
-The parties may by agreement modify the discovery limitations set forth in Rule 2.17E.

-G. Discovery Dispute Resolution: Except where modified by these rules, all discovery disputes shall be ruled upon by the Evidentiary Panel chair generally in accord with the Texas Rules of Civil Procedure; provided, however, that no ruling upon a discovery dispute shall be a basis for reversal solely because it fails to strictly comply with the Texas Rules of Civil Procedure.

-HÐ.
-Compulsory process to compel the attendance of witnesses, enforceable by an order of a district court of proper jurisdiction, is available to the Respondent and to the Chief Disciplinary Counsel.
-Subpoena Power: Commission or Respondent may compel the attendance of witnesses, including the Respondent, and the production of books, documents, papers, banking records, and other things by subpoena.
-The subpoena must notify the witness of the time, date. and place of appearance and must contain a description of the materials to be produced.
-Subpoenas must be in writing and signed and issued by the Evidentiary Panel chair.
-The party seeking the subpoena shall submit it in a proper form and is responsible for securing service.
-Any contest between the Commission and the Respondent about the materiality of the testimony or production sought by a subpoena shall be determined by the Evidentiary Panel chair, and is subject to review.
-Subpoenas must be served on witnesses personally or in accordance with Rule 21a of the Texas Rules of Civil Procedure.
-Proof of service shall be by certification of the server or by the return receipt.
-The subpoena is enforceable by the district court of the county in which the attendance or production is required.
-Witnesses shall be paid witness fees and mileage the same as for a district court.
+Any party may serve on the other party requests for admission. - F. Modification of Discovery Limitations: Upon a showing of reasonable need, the Evidentiary Panel chair may modify the discovery limitations set forth in Rule 2.17E.
+The parties may by agreement modify the discovery limitations set forth in Rule 2.17E. - G. Discovery Dispute Resolution: Except where modified by these rules, all discovery disputes shall be ruled upon by the Evidentiary Panel chair generally in accord with the Texas Rules of Civil Procedure; provided, however, that no ruling upon a discovery dispute shall be a basis for reversal solely because it fails to strictly comply with the Texas Rules of Civil Procedure. - H. Subpoena Power: The Commission or the Respondent may compel the attendance of witnesses, including the Respondent, and the production of documents, electronically stored information, or tangible things by subpoena.
+A subpoena must notify the witness of the time, date, and place of appearance or production; contain a description of the materials to be produced; be signed by the Evidentiary Panel chair; and be served personally or in accordance with Rule 21a, Texas Rules of Civil Procedure.
+Proof of service may be by certification of the server or by return receipt.
+Any contest between the Commission and the Respondent about the materiality of the testimony or production sought will be determined by the Evidentiary Panel chair, and is subject to review.
+The Commission or the Respondent may seek enforcement of a subpoena in the district court of the county in which the attendance or production is required.
+A witness, other than the Respondent, who is commanded to appear at an Evidentiary Panel hearing is entitled to the same fee and expense reimbursement as a witness commanded to appear in district court.